NGI4eu/engineroom-topic-identificication/Guide.md

 # Guide to reproducing results

+## Objective of the project
+Obtaining explicable text analysis is the goal of this project.
+The input is a dataset of articles, possibly downloaded from websites using scrapers in the repository.
+After running this code, you will get frequencies, co-occurrences and sentiments of terms.

 ## Requirements

 This guide assumes you have Python 3 installed with all the required packages.
 We suggest using [Anaconda](https://www.anaconda.com) to keep things organized and simple.
 Basic knowledge of Python and pandas will also be helpful, but transforming data into default format does not require it.